Origins: Our grisly tale begins with this newspaper clipping from December 1993:

 And so the stage was set in early December of 1993.
 Schap discovered indications of his wife's infidelity from reading her diary while she was away for a weekend visiting a girlfriend.
 Though she'd previously asked for a divorce, she'd never mentioned her relationship with Glover.
 The news in her diary came as a shock to Schap; upon her return he asked her pointblank if she'd been sleeping with his friend.
 She assured him she had not been, and this assurance appeared to satisfy her husband.
 He contacted the base chaplain the next day to make arrangements for Diane to return to the States; the two of them had finally reached agreement on a divorce.

 Glover suffered slight knife wounds in the telephone booth, then tried to escape on foot.
 He ran a short distance but slipped and fell, and Schap was quickly on top of him, according to witnesses.
-Schap stabbed his victim 10 to 15 times before beheading him.
+Schap stabbed his victim 10 to

 We quote Diane Schap's recollection of the events from her description of them at Schap's trial: